Experimental Evidence for the Existence of an External World

 It occurs to me to wonder whether the external world exists – that is, whether anything exists other than my own stream of conscious experience.
 Radical solipsism, I’ll say, is the view that my conscious mind is the only thing in the universe; there are no material objects, no other minds, not even a hidden unconscious side of myself.
 On radical solipsism, this [here I gesture inwardly at my sensory, emotional, and cognitive experiences] is all there is, nothing more.
 I find myself, now, contemplating radical solipsism.
 I want some sort of evidence or proof of its falsity.

 You might think – if you exist – that my desire for proof is foolish.
-You might think it plain that I could never show radical solipsism to be false, that I can only assume that it’s false, that any attempt to prove solipsism wrong would inevitably turn in a circle.
-You might think, with (my seeming memory of) Wittgenstein (1950-1951/1974), that the existence of an external world is an unchallengeable framework assumption necessary for any inquiry to make sense, that it’s a kind of philosophical disease to want to rationally refute solipsism, that I might as well hope to establish the validity of logic using no logical assumptions.
+You might think it plain that I could never show radical solipsism to be false, that I (and you and we) can only assume that it’s false, that any attempt to prove solipsism wrong would inevitably turn in a circle.
+You might think, with (my seeming memory of) Wittgenstein (1950-1951/1974), that the existence of an external world is an unchallengeable framework assumption necessary for any inquiry to make sense, that it’s a kind of philosophical disease to want to rationally refute solipsism, that I might as well hope to establish the validity of logic using no logical assumptions or to hoist myself skyward by tugging on my belt.
 Now I’ll grant that I might be philosophically sick.
 There’s something admittedly crazy about solipsistic doubt.
 But it’s not entirely clear to me, at least not yet, that I can’t find my cure from within the disease, by giving my sick mind exactly the proof it wants.

 At first blush, the historical evidence – or what I think of as the historical evidence – looks unpromising.
 The two most famous attempts to cure solipsism from within come from Descartes, in his Meditations (1641/1984), and Kant, in his “Refutation of Idealism” (from his first Critique: 1781/1787/1929).
-Neither appears to work.
+Both are conspicuous failures.
 Descartes’s proof of the external world requires accepting, as an intermediate step, the very dubious claim that the thought of a perfect God could only arise from a being as perfect as God.
 Kant’s proof turns on the assertion that I cannot be “conscious of my own existence as determined in time” or conscious of change in my representations unless I perceive some permanent things that actually exist outside of me.
-He offers no clear argument for this assertion.
+This is also a very dubious claim, and one for which he offers no clear argument.
 Why couldn’t a sense of representational change and of my determination in time arise innately or from temporally overlapping experiences or from hallucinatory experiences as of seeing things that exist outside of me?
-Most philosophers today, it seems, regard as hopeless all such attempts to prove radical solipsism false using only general logic and solipsism-compatible premises about one’s own conscious experience.
+Most philosophers today, I think, regard as hopeless all such attempts to prove radical solipsism false using as one’s starting point only general logic and solipsism-compatible premises about one’s own conscious experience.

-So we might, with Hume (1740/1978), yield to the skeptic and grant her the argument, then turn our minds aside for a while, play some backgammon, and go on living and philosophizing just as before, only avoiding the question of radical solipsism.
-Or we might, with Moore (1939), refute the solipsist by proving that the external world exists by means of solipsism-incompatible premises that beg the question: “Here is a hand, here is another, therefore there are external things; what, you want stronger proof than that?”
+So we might, with Hume (1740/1978), yield to the skeptic and grant her the argument, then turn our minds aside for a while, play some backgammon, and go on living and philosophizing (on other topics) just as before.
+Or we might, with Moore (1939), refute the solipsist by proving that the external world exists by means of solipsism-incompatible premises that beg the question.
+“Here is a hand, here is another, therefore the external world exists; what, you want stronger proof than that?” is really just a refusal to play the intended game.
 Or we might, with Wittgenstein, try to undercut the very desire for proof.
 However, none of these responses seems to me to be preferable to actually delivering a non-question-begging proof if one is discoverable.
 They are all fallback maneuvers.
 Another type of fallback maneuver, I think, can be found in those recent versions of contextualism and reliabilism that concede to the radical solipsist that we cannot know that the external world exists, once the question of its existence has been raised in a philosophical context, while insisting that we can still nonetheless have ordinary knowledge of the mundane facts of practical life.

-The historical landscape has been dominated by the two broad approaches described above.
+The historical landscape has been dominated by these two broad approaches.
 The first approach aims high, hoping to establish with apodictic or deductive or “transcendental” certainty, in a non-question-begging way, that the external world really does exist.
-The second approach abandons hope of non-question-begging proof, seeking in one way or another to make us comfortable with its absence.
-But there is a third approach, historically less influential, that has not yet been adequately explored.
+The second approach abandons hope of non-question-begging proofs, seeking in one way or another to make us comfortable with their absence.
+But there is a third approach, historically less influential, that has not yet, I think, been adequately explored.
 Its most famous advocate is Bertrand Russell.

-Russell also states that certain experiences are “utterly inexplicable” from the solipsistic point of view and that the belief in objects independent of us “tends to simplify and systematize our account of our experiences”.
-For these reasons, he says, the evidence of our experience speaks against solipsism, at least as a “working hypothesis” (1912: 23-24; 1914: 103-104).
+Russell also states that certain experiences are “utterly inexplicable” from the solipsistic point of view and that the belief in objects independent of us “tends to simplify and systematize our account of our experiences”, and for this reason the evidence of our experience speaks against solipsism, at least as a “working hypothesis” (1912, p.
+23-24; 1914, p.
+103-104).
 Russell aims lower than do Descartes and Kant; and partly as a result his goal seems more plausibly attainable.
 Yet Russell also promises something that the Hume, Wittgenstein, Moore, et al. do not: a non-question-begging positive argument against solipsism.
 It’s a kind of middle path between certainty and surrender or refusal.

 Unfortunately, there are two major shortcomings in Russell’s argument.
 One is Russell’s emphasis on simplicity.
 The most natural way to develop the external world hypothesis, it seems, involves committing to the real existence of billions of people, many more billions of artifacts, and naturally-occurring entities vastly more numerous even than that, manifesting in highly complex and unpredictable patterns.
 On the face of it, it’s odd to say that such a picture of the world is simpler than radical solipsism.

 The second shortcoming is the uncompelling, gestural nature of Russell’s supporting examples.
-What is it, exactly, that is “utterly inexplicable” for the solipsist?
-The utterly inexplicable thing, Russell says, is a cat’s seeming hunger, after an interval during which the cat was not experienced:
+What is it, exactly, that Russell says is “utterly inexplicable” for the solipsist?
+It is a cat’s seeming hunger, after an interval during which the cat was not experienced:

 In other words, I aim to do some solipsistic science.
-There is no contradiction in this.
+There is no contradiction in this, I think.
 Skepticism about the external world is one thing, skepticism about induction and scientific reasoning quite another.
-I aim to see whether, from assumptions and procedures that even a radical solipsist can accept, I can generate experimental evidence for the existence of an external world – an exercise in what I might think of as the experimental philosophy of cosmology.
+I aim to see whether, from assumptions and procedures that even a radical solipsist can admit, I can generate experimental evidence for the existence of an external world.

 Let me emphasize: I don’t hope to prove something from nothing.
-The skeptic’s position is unassailable if her opponent must prove all the premises of any potential argument.
+The skeptic’s position is unassailable if his opponent must prove all the premises of any potential argument.
+All scientific procedures must rest on some background assumptions that are taken for granted.
 I aim to refute not all of skepticism, but rather only radical solipsism.
 I aim only to move from solipsism-compatible premises to an anti-solipsistic conclusion.
-Accordingly, for purposes of this project, I don’t plan to entertain any more than the usual doubt about (solipsism-compatible versions of) induction or deduction or short-term memory or introspective self-knowledge.
+That, I think, would be interesting enough and victory enough.
+Consequently, for purposes of this project, I don’t plan to entertain any more than the usual doubt about (solipsism-compatible versions of) induction or deduction or memory or introspective self-knowledge.

 More specifically, I will allow myself to assume the following: